Impact of the COVID-19 pandemic on cinema: Awards

 Three award ceremonies were held after the coronavirus became widespread: the 10th Magritte Awards on February 1, the 45th César Awards on February 28, and the 43rd Japan Academy Film Prize on March 6.
-The Japanese Academy Prize ceremony went ahead on March 6.
-However, the ceremony was conducted without any guests or journalists.
+The Japanese Academy Prize ceremony also took place on March 6, however, the ceremony was conducted without any guests or journalists.
 The 14th Seiyu Awards cancelled its live ceremony scheduled for March 7 in Tokyo and instead broadcast the winners on Nippon Cultural Broadcasting's internet radio program.
-The 40th Golden Raspberry Awards were initially intended to take place as planned on March 14.
-However, it was ultimately cancelled.
+The 40th Golden Raspberry Awards were initially intended to take place as planned on March 14, however, it was ultimately cancelled.
 The ceremony's winners were announced on their YouTube channel on March 16.

-The International Indian Film Academy Awards, planned to take place on March 27, was cancelled, while the Italian Academy's David di Donatello ceremony had been postponed from April 3 to May 8.
+The International Indian Film Academy Awards, planned to take place on March 27, were cancelled, while the Italian Academy's David di Donatello ceremony was postponed from April 3 to May 8.
 The American Film Institute's lifetime achievement ceremony to honour Dame Julie Andrews was pushed back from April to the summer.
 The 2020 Platino Awards were also postponed.

 The Academy Awards and Golden Globe Awards modified their eligibility criteria for their 2021 editions, as they usually require that a film be screened theatrically for a minimum length of time.
 The Hollywood Foreign Press Association mentioned that films released via non-theatrical means (such as digital) would be eligible if they were scheduled to have a "bona fide theatrical release" in Los Angeles after March 15 (with a cutoff date to be determined).
 The Best Foreign Language Film award would similarly offer eligibility for films originally scheduled for a theatrical release in their country of origin between March 15 and a date to be determined.
 The 93rd Academy Awards would also allow films released via password-protected or transactional video on demand to be eligible if they were originally scheduled to have a theatrical release.
-Once cinemas have sufficiently resumed operations, the requirement that a film be screened for at least a week would be reinstated.
+Once cinemas had sufficiently resumed operations, the requirement that a film be screened for at least a week would be reinstated.
 In addition to Los Angeles, eligible screenings would also be allowed to take place in one of five other major U.S. cities.